AI Instructor's Resource Page

 Hwee Tou Ng's (Singapore) course slides in

-Tom Lenaerts' (IRIDIA) course slides in
+Tom Lenaerts' (IRIDIA)

 slides in Portugese

 from the text; you can incorporate these into Powerpoint or other presentations.